 - Is the measure rationally connected to the objective?

 - The disadvantage caused to the claimant must not be disproportionate to the aims pursued.
-So it is not enough that there is a legitimate aim and the means used are necessary to achieve it.
-There are situations in which the the ends, however meritorious, cannot justify the only means which is capable of achieving them.
+The employer etc must show that its action strikes a fair balance between its need to accomplish its objectives and the disadvantages thereby caused to the claimant as a disabled person.
+It is not enough that there is a legitimate aim and the means used are necessary to achieve it.
+The Supreme Court said “there are some situations in which the ends, however meritorious, cannot justify the only means which are capable of achieving them”.
 It seems from the Akerman judgments that on a s.15 claim one looks at the disadvantage caused to the particular claimant.

-Example: Turned down for accountancy job
+Example: Turned down for accountancy job due to communication skills

-The firm will have a defence to ‘discrimination arising from disability’ if it shows that turning her down was a propotionate means of achieving a legitimate aim.
+The firm will have a defence to ‘discrimination arising from disability’ if it shows that turning her down was a proportionate means of achieving a legitimate aim.
 A legitimate aim might be, for example, providing a good service to clients.
-Presumably any evidence on the job applicant’s ability (or inability) to successfully do what is required would be relevant to the tribunal’s assessment of whether it was proportionate to turn her down.
+Presumably any evidence of the job applicant’s ability (or inability) to successfully do what is required would be relevant to the tribunal’s assessment of whether it was proportionate to turn her down.
 So would any reasonable adjustments that could be made to accommodate her stammer when doing the job.

 More Example: Turned down for accountancy job.

-In the matter of Horan (link to equalitytalk.org.uk) EqLR 473
+In the matter of Horan EqLR 473

 In this case before the Bar Standards Board Review Panel, a barrister with aphasia following a stroke was found fit to practise as a barrister.
 This is not a case on the objective justification defence.
-However, it is helpful as an example of someone with a communication disability found able to do a job where oral communication skills are particularly important.
-The Panel noted that judges had a (non-statutory) duty to make reasonable adjustments, including for a barrister with a disability.
+However, it is helpful as an example of someone with a communication disability being found able to do a job where oral communication skills are particularly important.
+The Panel noted that judges have a (non-statutory) duty to make reasonable adjustments, including for a barrister with a disability.

 Example: Queue in bank

-A customer with a stammer has difficulty in explaining to a bank cashier what their service requirements are.
+A customer with a stammer has difficulty explaining to a bank cashier what their service requirements are.
 The cashier asks the customer to go to the back of the queue so as not to delay other customers waiting to be served.

-To rely on the objective justification defence, the bank would need to show that sending the customer to the back of the queue was a propotionate means of achieving a legitimate aim.
+To rely on the objective justification defence, the bank would need to show that sending the customer to the back of the queue was a proportionate means of achieving a legitimate aim.
 This is likely to be very difficult.
 The bank might argue that serving (other?) customers within a reasonable time was a legitimate aim.
 However, is this situation significantly different from a customer whose transaction at the counter takes a long time for some other reason?
-Further, the bank’s action is not likely to be proportionate if it could reasonably have taken alternative steps, such as bringing on another cashier (step 3 above).
-Even if that were not possible, it seems likely a court would find that the discriminatory effect of the customer of being asked to go to the back of the queue bank outweighs the aim of serving customers promptly (step 4).
+Further, the bank’s action is not likely to be proportionate if it could reasonably have taken alternative steps, such as bringing on another cashier (step 3 of the Four-stage structured approach above).
+Even if that were not possible, it seems likely a court would find that the discriminatory effect of the customer being asked to go to the back of the queue bank outweighs the aim of serving customers promptly (step 4).